EM FACTOR-e

 What do we know as of January 2024?
 Production is scheduled to commence next month - which means it should be available as a 2025 model.

 To me, the outstanding features are the 4-speed gearbox and the easily accessible clutch.
 But clearly, there is a new motor too.
-I find it curious EM made no mention of this, other than to say that it offers a peak power of 19 kW.
+I find it curious EM made no mention of this, other than to say that it offers a peak power of 16 to 19kW (different sources state different peak power).
 This is a big step from the 12 kW peak specified for the Dana TM4 motor.
 The new motor looks to be more compact.
 So possibly it's running at a higher speed than its predecessor?

 I also find it curious there is a Volkswagen logo on the battery.
 The outside of the battery itself looks very similar to what's presently being used.
 Two different batteries will be available - the standard 1.8 kWh and a 2.5 kWh version.